chadsec1/decoyim/THREAT_MODEL.md

 mixing that into the process.
 In this way, old key material will not be sufficient to decrypt newer cipher texts.
 This property is called post-compromise security (and sometimes backwards secrecy).

-Now, one threat that CoyIM can't easily protect against are cryptographically enhanced impersonation attacks.
+Now, one threat that DecoyIM can't easily protect against are cryptographically enhanced impersonation attacks.
 This happens if an attacker manages to steal your long-lived keys and then uses that to talk to another individual.
 Because of the long-lived keys, the other user will see a person that seems to have access to your private keys.
 Thus, the trust from that person will likely be increased.
-CoyIM tries to mitigate this risk by making it harder for an attacker to access the long-term keys.
+DecoyIM tries to mitigate this risk by making it harder for an attacker to access the long-term keys.

 Finally, when using authenticated end-to-end encryption, it is often possible for an attacker (which is also the person